aKeles001/Webscrapper/README.md

 - Fetched the HTML source of the given URL
 - Save the screenshot of the web page
-- Save the existing URL's in the HTML source
+- Save the extracted URL's from the HTML source

 ## Installation